By Kate Hughes

 Toxic plants are one of the biggest dog dangers in your backyard.
 Many pet parents don’t realize that the plants surrounding their home could be poisonous.
-As such, Dempsey says that the first line of defense is education, and that people should learn how to identify common yard plants toxic to dogs.
+As such, the first line of defense is education.
+It’s helpful to learn how to identify common yard plants toxic to dogs.

-Lily of the valley, foxglove, oleander, kalanchoe, and sago palm are among the backyard plants poisonous to dogs, she says, but there are many others to watch out for.
-The ASPCA has a list of more than 400 toxic plants and toxic weeds for dogs, some of the more common ones being aloe, daffodils, chrysanthemum, gladiolas, and peonies.
+Lily of the valley, foxglove, oleander, kalanchoe, and sago palm are among the backyard plants poisonous to dogs, but there are many others to watch out for.
+Other toxic plants and toxic weeds for dogs include aloe, daffodils, chrysanthemum, gladiolas, and peonies.

 Fruit and Vegetable Gardens

 Unfortunately, flowers and weeds aren’t the only type of greenery that pet parents need to look out for.
-Dr. Nancy Vail-Archer, an emergency clinician and medical director of NorthStar VETS Veterinary Emergency Trauma & Specialty Center in Maple Shade, New Jersey, says that common garden fruit and vegetable plants can also be toxic to pets.
+Common garden fruit and vegetable plants can also be toxic to pets.

 Ones to watch out for include tomato plants (leaves, stems, and unripe fruit) and rhubarb (leaves).
 Onions, garlic, and other members of the allium family are also toxic to dogs.

-Again, if you suspect your furry friend ate something dangerous, you should contact your veterinarian or ASPCA Animal Poison Control (at 888-426-4435) immediately.
+Again, if you suspect your furry friend ate something dangerous, you should contact animal poison control immediately.

-If your dog sustains any injuries, Dempsey recommends wrapping the wound with plastic wrap (not too tight), applying pressure to any areas that may be bleeding, and seeking emergency veterinary assistance.
+If your dog sustains any injuries, veterinarians recommend wrapping the wound with plastic wrap (not too tight), applying pressure to any areas that may be bleeding, and seeking emergency veterinary assistance.

 Some animals, including raccoons, bats, foxes, and skunks, can also be a source of rabies—an important reminder to keep your pet’s vaccinations up to date.
 In addition, rodents and rabbits can spread tapeworms to dogs (more on this next) and can easily enter yards and gardens.

 Keeping dogs parasite-free can be a challenge, and any dog that spends time outdoors is at risk.
-Per healthcare guidelines developed by the American Animal Hospital Association and the American Veterinary Medical Association, dogs should be screened for parasites and treated for infestations during their annual checkups (1).
+Dogs should be screened for parasites and treated for infestations during their annual checkups.

 Among the parasites that dogs may encounter outdoors are several types of worms, including heartworm, hookworm, roundworm, tapeworm, and whipworm.

 Fortunately, there are preventive measures pet parents can take against worms, especially hard-to-eliminate ones like whipworms.
-Broad-spectrum parasite protection—such as Interceptor®Plus (milbemycin oxime/praziquantel), which prevents heartworm disease and treats and controls adult hookworm, roundworm, whipworm and tapeworm infections in dogs—is an effective line of defense.
+Broad-spectrum parasite protection is an effective line of defense.

 It’s a little gross, but here’s what pet parents need to know about each type of parasite:

-Though they are one of the most common intestinal parasites in dogs, whipworms can be especially difficult to control (2).
-This is because their microscopic eggs, laid by the thousands, are especially hardy and can lay dormant in the soil for up to five years, which makes reinfection a likely outcome.
+Though they are one of the most common intestinal parasites in dogs, whipworms can be especially difficult to control (1).
+This is because their microscopic eggs, laid by the thousands, are especially hardy and can lay dormant in the soil for several years, which makes reinfection a likely outcome (2).

 Ticks and Fleas

 If your dog goes outside, chances are he will be exposed to ticks and fleas, which can carry disease.
-Dempsey says you can limit your dog’s risk of infestation with routine monthly prescription tick and flea medication.
+You can limit your dog’s risk of infestation with routine monthly prescription tick and flea medication.

 If you find a tick attached to your dog after he goes outside, you should safely remove it.
-“Put the tick in a baggie and schedule an appointment to bring it to your veterinarian,” Mara suggests.
+Place the tick in a sealable bag and schedule an appointment to bring it to your veterinarian.

-Spiders and scorpions often find shelter in wood piles, so Dempsey recommends limiting your dog’s access to them.
+Spiders and scorpions often find shelter in wood piles, so try to limit your dog’s access to them.
 Snakes may also hide under rocks, stacked firewood, sheds, bushes, and yard debris.

-If you suspect your pet has been bitten by a snake, it requires immediate veterinary attention.
-“Snake bites are an emergency, but typically the owner sees the snake bite occur or the pet comes in with an obvious bleeding wound with two to four punctures, indicating a bite in a region where snakes are prevalent,” says Dr. Stephanie Liff of Pure Paws Veterinary Care in New York City.
+If you suspect your pet has been bitten by a snake, it’s an emergency that requires immediate veterinary attention.
+Pet parents will typically see the snake bite occur, or their pet will come in with an obvious bleeding wound with two to four punctures, indicating a bite in a region where snakes are prevalent.

 Signs your dog may have been bitten or stung by animals or insects include limping, swelling, or licking at a specific area.
-If you suspect your pet may have been bitten or stung, monitor the site for swelling, bruising, or discharge over the course of 12 to 24 hours, Liff says.
+If you suspect your pet may have been bitten or stung, monitor the site for swelling, bruising, or discharge over the course of 12 to 24 hours.
 If you notice any of these signs, take your dog to the veterinarian.

 Poisons and Pesticides

 While many pests pose a risk to dogs, chemical means of controlling those pests are also a concern.
-Dr. Dempsey recommends keeping anything toxic in a locked cabinet and resorting to non-poison pest control methods—such as mouse traps—when possible.
+Keep anything toxic in a locked cabinet and resort to non-poison pest control methods—such as mouse traps—when possible.
 Pesticides and dogs are a dangerous combination.
-If your dog is exposed to pesticides, you should call Poison Control and bring him to a veterinary clinic immediately.
+If your dog is exposed to pesticides, you should bring him to a veterinary clinic immediately.

 - European Scientific Counsel Companion Animal Parasites.
 Worm Control in Dogs and Cats: ESCCAP Guideline 01 Third Edition – July 2017 [PDF file].
 Retrieved from http://www.esccap.org/uploads/docs/0x0o7jda_ESCCAP_Guideline_01_Third_Edition_July_2017.pdf